DataDog/hiring-engineers/answers.md

 render farm 24x7 at 95 percent utilization.

-minimize latency, keeping it less than five milliseconds to all requests coming into the render farm.
-“Five milliseconds is actually a high-water mark,” comments Bali.
-“Our real goal is to stay between one and two milliseconds.
+minimize latency, requests coming into the render farm.